 What these numbers mean

 They mean that the person reading this privately is not an anomaly.
 They are part of something vast, largely invisible, and growing.
-The invisibility is by design — it is the product of enforcement mechanisms that make honest self-expression dangerous.
-But the reality underlying the performance is a different matter.
+The invisibility is by design.
+It is the product of enforcement mechanisms that make honest self-expression dangerous.
+The reality underlying the performance is a different matter.
 Millions of people in Muslim-majority countries are carrying the same conclusions, clearing the same histories, living the same duality.

 The isolation is real.
 The aloneness is not.